Since Railway Children was founded in 1995, we’ve had one mission: to keep street-connected children safe wherever they are in the world.

 Railway Children founder, David Maidment, will never forget the haunted eyes of a young girl being cruelly exploited on an Indian railway.

-This chance encounter was a life-changing moment for David who, on returning to Britain, set about establishing the Railway Children charity which was launched under Waterloo’s iconic clock in the summer of 1995.
+This chance encounter was a life-changing moment for David who, on returning to Britain, set about establishing Railway Children charity, which was launched under Waterloo’s iconic clock in the summer of 1995.

-Since then, Railway Children has saved and changed the lives of some of the world's most vulnerable children.
+Since then, we’ve saved and changed the lives of some of the world’s most vulnerable children.

 “Some children had, on average, between 10 and 20 minutes [on the transport system] before being picked up by someone who would exploit them – a paedophile, drug pusher or someone else who would harm them in some way.